“Life begins at the end of your comfort zone.” (Neale Donald Walsch)

 Culture simultaneously challenges us to break free from comfort zones while also providing for their longevity.
 With the constant offering of pleasures anew, along with the comfort found in instant gratification, we live in a confusing and uncomfortable culture.

-Comfort that Supports Discomfort
+Comfort for Discomfort

-Dressing comfortably helps me be more social, which is uncomfortable for my shy and introverted self, I’m just braver mentally when I’m comfortable physically.
+Dressing comfortably helps me be more social, which is uncomfortable for my shy and introverted self.
+I’m just braver mentally when I’m comfortable physically.

 The God of Comfort